languidphoton/ralts/README.md

 This is where `novaspark.py` comes in, it creates stubs for 134 characters, various groups, races, planets, ships and other interesting objects and events that occur in the _First Contact_ universe.

 There are several templates in the `novaspark.py` script that can be modified.
 There are separate templates for characters, objects and another group of files which create pages like the 'List of Stories' page shown above.
-To really benefit from the templates, you'll need to install the `dataview` plugin into Obsidian, which is described below.
+To really benefit from the templates, you'll need to install the `dataview` plugin into Obsidian, and how to do this is described below.

 ```
 % python3 ./novaspark.py -h